klamping/hands-on-visual-regression-testing/3-Gemini/1-install.md

 `gemini test --reporter html styleguide.js`

-The open the `gemini-report/index.html` file in a browser for a better overview of the changes.
+Then open the `gemini-report/index.html` file in a browser for a better overview of the changes.
 This makes it much easier to go through your results when you have several individual tests.